nickjbianco/expedite/README.md

 - Utlize 30+ helper methods including flatten, xor, and join.

-- This function takes an array of any dimension and returns the one dimensional version.
+- flatten is a function takes an array of any dimension and returns the one dimensional version.

 ```javascript
 const flatten = (anyList) => {